 When you include a semi-additive measure, no slices are permitted on either the Account or the Time dimension.

 When you include a many-to-many dimension, the following rules apply:

 You must add a measure from the intermediary measure group.

 You cannot slice any of the dimensions common to the two measure groups involved in the many-to-may relationship.

 Only those calculated members, named sets, and assignments that rely upon measures and dimensions added to the local cube will appear in the local cube.
 Invalid calculated members, named sets, and assignments will be automatically excluded.

 In order for a user to create a local cube from a server cube, the user must be granted Drillthrough and Local Cube permissions on the server cube.
-For more information, see Granting Cube Access.
+For more information, see Grant cube or model permissions (Analysis Services).